meghu0507/Automation-and-Scripting-/README.md

 //About the project

-The project uses Vivado for making the designs to be implemented and report generation(top_rca, top_CLA8, top_8_3_structure etc)
+The project uses Vivado for making the designs to be implemented and report generation(top_rca, top_CLA8, top_8_3_structure etc).
 The tcl script tc_add.tcl, is used to create the project mypro. tc_open.tcl is used to open the project and add the design files to it. tc_run.tcl is used to run the various design files, systhesize them and produce the implemented reports.